ntwk/vcr-font/README.md

 VCR is monospaced bitmap font inspired by the overlay text used in many video cassette recorders of the 1980s and 1990s.

 The design is a two-color font of white text outlined in black.
-As the BDF font format does not support color, The white and black colors have been split into two distinct font files.
-The white inline portions of each character is described in `vcr-normal-inline.bdf` and the black outline portions are described in `vcr-normal-outline.bdf`.
+Seeing as the BDF font format does not support multiple colors, the white and black portions have been split into two separate font files.
+The white inline portions of each character are in `vcr-normal-inline.bdf` and the black outline portions are in `vcr-normal-outline.bdf`.

-The inline and outline fonts are meant to be overlaid in contrasting colors (usually white for the inline and black for the outline,) in order to achieve the final product.
+The inline and outline fonts are meant to be overlaid in contrasting colors in a similar manner to what you see in the example screenshot.

 ## Installation